César Tovar: Minor leagues

-Major Leagues
+Minnesota Twins

 Before the start of the 1965 season, the Twins traded pitcher Gerry Arrigo to the Reds for Tovar.
 The Twins had originally sought to get Tommy Helms from the Reds, but they refused to trade him and the Twins settled for Tovar.
 At the age of 24, Tovar made his major league debut on April 12, 1965, becoming the ninth Venezuelan to play in Major League Baseball.
+At that time, the only other Venezuelan players in MLB were Luis Aparicio and Vic Davalillo.
 However, he would soon be sent back to the minor leagues with the Denver Bears, where he hit for a .328 average.
 Tovar received a September call-up and played in a total of 18 games in the season however, he would be left off the postseason roster and would watch the Twins' seven-game World Series loss to the Los Angeles Dodgers from home.

+The peak of Tovar's playing career came between 1966 and 1972.
 Starting in 1966, the Twins began to make ample use of Tovar's ability to play a variety of defensive positions.
+Although he was known as a utility player, he averaged 153 games per year during his tenure with the Twins.
+As a leadoff hitter, he averaged 92 runs scored a year while batting ahead of power hitters Tony Oliva and Harmon Killebrew in the Twins' batting order.

-The 1967 season was memorable for the tight four-way pennant race between the Twins, the Boston Red Sox, the Detroit Tigers, and the Chicago White Sox, with all four teams still in contention entering the final week of the season.
+When rookie second baseman Rod Carew arrived in 1967, the Twins began to use Tovar predominately as an outfielder and a third baseman.
+The 1967 season was memorable for the tight, four-way pennant race between the Twins, the Boston Red Sox, the Detroit Tigers, and the Chicago White Sox, with all four teams still in contention entering the final week of the season.
 The Twins were in first place with two games left in the season, but lost their final two games to the Red Sox and finished the season in second place.